 Of course this is still a Steven Conklin album and there's the expected elements of humor (Chisel Chins Entrance Music and Squeezy Wheezie)

 and odd time signatures (Naptime), to video games (Luminous) and just plain odd (Is This Broken? and Bad Capacitor).

 As we've all come to expect over the years, Steven played all the instruments as well as handled all the production and mixing duties.

-Steven is not currently on tour and as such,
+Due to COVID-19, Steven is not currently on tour.

 Steven is a self funded and self produced independent musician and content creator who has been unleashing his brand of high octane music throughout the